 Most people who seek out a therapist, do so because they have suffered from failures and disappointments in relationships where some or all of these crucial qualities are absent or in short supply.
 Actually, sometimes it is the client who, in their daily lives, cannot show these particular qualities.
 Or they have become exhausted trying to provide them for other people.
 This can cause real problems in their relationships and can damage their own self-esteem, self-confidence and general well being.

 All research shows that it is the relationship between the client and the therapist that makes the difference in therapy.
 Not just a difference in the outcome (of course you want a good outcome - to feel better about yourself, to enjoy life more, and so on) but the difference the relationship makes to the process.
 Even a short therapy should be a positive and affirming experience.
 It is not enough to just hope that, in spite of everything, one day you will feel better.
 I really feel very strongly about the importance of client and therapist working together in a way that takes account of the client's need to feel safe, supported, recognised as unique, given honest feedback and helped to deepen and enrich the relationship that matters most of all - the one with themselves!

 If you would like to think a little more about whether I can help you, then please call or email me.
 I have a website: it specifically promotes my interest in therapy with people working in media and the creative arts industries.
-Whether you do or you don't work in that sector, you may find it useful.

 Training, qualifications & experience

 UKCP Registered psychotherapist

 Full Professional Member of the Guild of Psychotherapists